-Vegans & people who follow a plant-based diet can get enough phosphorus from seeds, nuts & whole grains.
-These foods are great plant-based sources of phosphorus.
+Vegans, vegetarians, and people who follow a plant-based diet can get enough phosphorus from plant-based foods, such as seeds, nuts, and whole grains.

 What does phosphorus do to the body?